Jeffrey-Yueh/Jeffrey-Yueh/README.md

 ### 💫 About Me

 Hi!
 I'm **Jeffrey Yueh**, a Computer Engineering student driven by the intersection of **technology, mental health, and human-centred design**.
-I love building systems that make a real-world impact — whether that's digital health tools, wearable sensors, or better user experiences.
+I love building systems that make a real-world impact, whether that's digital health tools, wearable sensors, or better user experiences.

 ---